imaddine1/Inception-of-things/readme.md

 ## Explain P2

-This side of the project require from you to understand what is `pod, deployment, service, ingress`, if you just wrote what i write about them you will find it a peace of cake.
+This side of the project require from you to understand what is `pod, deployment, service, ingress`, if you just wrote what i said about them above you will find it a peace of cake.